 If you pay sales tax where you park your car every day and your friend, who parks at another location doesn't, you may wonder what the difference is.
 Whether sales tax is due depends on:

-- the duration of your parking agreement, and
+- The duration of your parking agreement.

-- if you have an assigned spot.
+- If you have an assigned parking spot.